grasool/prostheticClinic/README.md

 SETUP
 -----
-### RPi Zero
+### RPi Zero W
-Raspberry Pi Zero was used as the controller for this project.
+Raspberry Pi Zero W was used as the controller for this project.
 Luckily, this version used has an on-board WiFi chip which enables SSH.
 Unfortunately, this WiFi chip cannot connect to Rowan WiFis (can probably connect to IoT engineering network but solution used was easier).

+##### LOGIN CREDENTIALS
+- Username: pi
+- Password: rowanclinic
+- NOTE: These are the credentials that were set at the end of the Fall 2018 semester and can be changed by future teams.
+At the end of each semester these credentials should be updated for the next team

 To connect to RPi, folloing steps must be done...
 1. Have at least one group member with smart phone or usable hotspot.